CruzMRamirez/W4B/README.md

 A repository meant for the daily challenge work for Bitwise Industries' class.

 ## Programming Joke
-There are only 10 kinds of people in this world: those who know binary and those who don’t.
+There are three kinds of lies: Lies, damned lies, and benchmarks

 ## Resources for the class
 Here are a few links to get you started,